(866) 678-8505

 Your concern might be complex to diagnose and may require additional equipment to pinpoint the cause.
 In this case, you'll receive Digital Inspection results plus a quote to perform deeper diagnostic/test procedures.

-Four common causes for a squealing noise from the vehicle and their related parts.
+Four common causes for a squeaking noise from the vehicle and their related parts.

 If you are short on time and want to fast-track the process to professional help, clickYes

-The squealing is caused by stuck partially-applied brakes or worn-out brake linings.
+The squeaking while driving is caused by stuck partially-applied brakes or worn-out brake linings.
 The linings are designed to squeal over time as if saying "replace us" to the motorist.
 But there might be alternative common causes.

 The noise can also result from damage to other brake components like the rotors, caliper, or even an axle seal.
 Alternatively, it can be an issue from under the hood, like a slipping serpentine belt.

-Watch out: The squealing noise can cause serious safety issues if it has been around for a long time.
+The squeaking noise can cause serious safety issues if it has been around for a long time.
 Since this type of noise is mostly brake-related, your brake pads, rotors, or calipers might slowly deteriorate.
 This can result in brake-related problems and failures.

-• Brake Issues: Squealing noises commonly point to brakes, meaning the pads are beyond the point of replacement and should be checked ASAP.
-The squealing is specifically a result of the friction of deteriorated brake pads on the discs, causing overheating.
+• Brake Issues: Ssqueakingqueaking noises commonly point to brakes, meaning the pads are beyond the point of replacement and should be checked ASAP.
+The squeaking is specifically a result of the friction of deteriorated brake pads on the discs, causing overheating.
 Overheated brakes lose effectiveness and could cause a loss of braking power.

 • Health Concerns: Excessive friction and overheating on the brakes can affect the tires.
 The burning rubber smell from the tires can produce harmful fumes that are hazardous to breathe.